fnichol/knife-server/README.md

 The default value is `"chefchef"`.

 ### <a name="knife-server-bootstrap-ec2"></a> knife server bootstrap ec2

+**Note:** You must install the [knife-ec2 gem][knife-ec2] to use this subcommand.
+This was done to keep the dependencies of this library lighter and to make future cloud adapter support easier to add.

 Provisions an EC2 instance on the Amazon Web Services (AWS) cloud and sets up an Open Source Chef Server as described [above](#knife-server-bootstrap).